Working Papers

 Abstract: The design of new policies to attract and retain new teachers has been a top issue in many educational systems.
 In this work, we focus on which incentives work best in attracting teachers to hard-to-staff high-cost urban areas.
 We conducted a discrete-choice experiment with approximately 800 teachers from 170 school clusters in Portugal, a country where teacher shortages are expected to worsen in the coming years.
 Alternatives differ in terms of school contract attributes related to location, salary, and stability.
 We find that substantial salary increases are needed to incentivize teachers to move to Lisbon, a high-cost urban area with severe teacher shortages.
 The results also provide insight into how to design cost-efficient incentives by taking into account the observed heterogeneity in teacher preferences in terms of several of their characteristics such as gender, experience, and personal and material ties.
 We suggest that bonuses varying with distance and targeted to regions with higher scarcity may be an effective way to address shortages.
 Finally, we estimate a supply curve to quantify the additional expenditure in salary increases needed to attract teachers to Lisbon.

-Measuring school quality in Portugal: A value-added approach
+Measuring school quality in Portugal: Drift, Bias and Heterogeneity by Baseline Achievement

 with Pedro Freitas, Luís Catela Nunes and Ana Balcão Reis

 Abstract: The value-added methodology is used in many countries to rank schools for both accountability and school choice purposes.
-We applied the value-added methodology to Portugal in the upper secondary schooling, using administrative data from 2007 to 2018.
-In particular, we analyzed the effect of the school in the students’ score in the 12th grade national exams, controlling for baseline scores (in this case, 9th grade national exams) and other student characteristics.
-In order to account for noisy estimates, these estimates were adjusted by applying an empirical Bayes approach.
-According to our estimates, a one standard deviation (SD) improvement in school value-added corresponds to an increase in standardized test scores by about 0.13 SD in Portuguese and 0.2 SD in Mathematics.
-We then allowed for school quality to vary over time and estimated the bias in forecasting schools' impacts on student achievement from omitting a set of parental characteristics which are only available for public schools.
+We estimated value-added for Portuguese schools, using administrative data from 2007 to 2018.
+In particular, we analysed the effect of the school on the students’ scores at the end of upper secondary school, controlling for baseline scores and other student characteristics.
+To account for noise, these estimates were adjusted by applying an empirical Bayes approach.
+We find that a one standard deviation (SD) improvement in school value-added corresponds to an increase in standardised test scores by about 0.13 SD in Portuguese and 0.2 SD in Mathematics.
+We then allowed for school quality to vary over time, and estimated the bias in forecasting schools' impacts on student achievement from omitting a set of parental characteristics which are only available for public schools.
 A small bias was found for Portuguese scores and a moderate one for Mathematics.
-We also investigated the heterogeneity in value-added by baseline score and find that the standard deviations are higher for lower levels of initial achievement.
+We also investigate heterogeneity in value-added by students’ baseline scores, and find that some schools perform better for initially low-achieving students and others for initially high-achieving students, and that there is more variation in value-added for lower levels of initial achievement.

 The role of management practices on educational outcomes in Vietnam